Contents

 The Severn – Afon Hafren in Welsh – is the longest river in Britain.
 It rises in Mid Wales, on the boggy slopes of Plynlimon like its cousin the Wye, and continues through Mid Wales for around 40 miles, flowing through mid Wales towns of Llanidloes, Newtown before crossing into England.

-It then runs past famous English landmarks including the Ironbridge Gorge and Worcester Cathedral before reacquainting itself with Wales just as it – and its old friend the Wye – meets the sea in the Bristol Channel.
+It then runs past famous landmarks in England including the Ironbridge Gorge and Worcester Cathedral before reacquainting itself with Wales just as it – and its old friend the Wye – meets the sea in the Bristol Channel.